 A few more things to keep in mind when running display ads:

-- The display network is great for remarketing ads – users will likely be more receptive to display ads from brands they’ve already visited
+- The display network is great for remarketing ads.
+These are keyword-targeted ads based on a user’s search history.
+Users will likely be more receptive to display ads from brands they’ve already interacted with or are advertising services they’ve searched for previously.

-- Use the similar audience feature – these are based on your remarketing lists, and help find and target people with similar characteristics and interests to those who have visited your site
+- Use the “similar audience” feature.
+These audiences are based on your remarketing lists and help find and target people with similar characteristics and interests to those who have visited your site before.

 If your product or service generally takes some time to convert, you may do better on the display network.

-When I say it takes time, I mean that it doesn’t fulfill an immediate need (like, say, the dentist we spoke of) or requires a big investment.
+When I say it takes time, I mean that it doesn’t fulfill an immediate need (like, say, the dentist we spoke of) or require a large investment or longer decision-making process.

 For example, someone shopping for an engagement ring isn’t likely to make a snap decision.
 They’ll probably visit your site, get a feel for your options, and then return to Google to scope out other options.

-While a search ad can be effective here for initial discovery, because a user won’t be purchasing immediately you need a strategy to keep your brand in the forefront of the customer’s mind as they continue to browse.
+While a search ad can be effective here for initial discovery, because a user won’t be purchasing immediately you need a strategy to keep your brand at the forefront of the customer’s mind as they continue to browse the web.

-This is where a display ad, and more specifically a remarketing ad, will come in handy.
-Using remarketing, you can cookie anyone who comes to your site and visits a specific page, and then show ads them to later as they visit other sites on the web.
+This is where a display ad, and more specifically, a remarketing ad, will come in handy.
+Using remarketing, you can place a digital cookie on anyone who comes to your site and visits a specific page, and then show them display ads as they visit other sites on the web.

 Remarketing on the display network is an extremely effective way to retain an audience, and remarketing ads typically have much higher CTRs than regular display ads.

-In fact, previous visitors will click at 2-3x the rate of new visitors.
+In fact, previous visitors to your site will click your ad at 2-3x the rate of new visitors.

-Not only that, but conversion rates increase the more users see an ad in a remarketing campaign.
+Not only that, but conversion rates also increase with the frequency that users see an ad in a remarketing campaign.

-Another reason that remarketing ads are so great with earning sales over a long period of time is that they’re excellent at building brand awareness – which, coincidentally, is what display ads are best ad.
+Another reason that remarketing ads are so great with earning sales over a long time period is that they’re excellent at building brand awareness.
+Coincidentally, that happens to be what display ads are best at.

-With display ads, you’re not limited to small lines of text, and can include logos and other strong elements that make a brand most recognizable.
+With display ads, you’re not limited to small lines of text.
+Instead, you can include logos, animation, images, and interactive elements that make a brand more recognizable.

-So if the guy searching for that engagement ring is constantly seeing your logo and that great ring he found pop out, chances are he’ll revisit it again later in the process – maybe even for the sale.
+So, if the person searching for that engagement ring is constantly seeing your logo and a picture of that great ring he found on your site, chances are he’ll revisit it again later in the process.
+This time, he’s much more likely to make a purchase.

-If your budget is somewhat restricted, I’d recommend starting off with the search network.
+If your budget is somewhat restricted, it’s best to start off with the search network.

-The reasoning behind it is that search ads tend to drive more conversions, so you’ll be getting more bang for your buck initially.
+This is because search ads tend to drive more conversions, so you’ll be getting more immediate results and return on investment.

-Even if your goals are more in line with what the display network has to offer, with some success on search you’ll soon be able to apply that knowledge to display ads and expand your search volume even further.
+Even if your goals are more in-line with what the display network has to offer, with some success on search you’ll soon be able to apply that knowledge to display ads and expand your search volume.

 Hopefully, you now have a better idea of which ad network best suits your business goals.

-While ideally both could be used to cover all aspects of the campaign, you first have to know how to use each for optimal results.
+While ideally both Google search and display ads could be used to cover all aspects of the campaign, you first have to know how to use each for optimal results and why each is important in its own right.